 The most important thing here is the response time.
 The quicker it is, the better - it's not rocket science.
-I've decided to ask NameCheap whether it can hook me up with a huge, 10-20 year hosting plan.
+I've decided to ask Namecheap whether it can hook me up with a huge, 10-20 year hosting plan.

 As you can see, it took 93 minutes for Igor to respond.
-It is common for some providers to be even quicker but the time by NameCheap is nothing to complain about.
+It is common for some providers to be even quicker but the time by Namecheap is nothing to complain about.
 All in all, a solid showing.

-In this NameCheap review, when testing chat service, there are three things I am interested in.
+In this Namecheap review, when testing chat service, there are three things I am interested in.
 First up it's wait time.
 The quicker - the better.
 Nobody likes waiting in lines, even if they're online.
 Secondly, I will test their knowledge.
 You can't be a good customer service agent if you have no clue what's going on.
 And finally, I will try to see whether the customer service agents have some personality of their own.
 It may appear irrelevant but when you're frustrated and having problems, a genuine and emphatic agent is going to make all the difference.

-I set up 10 chats in the various time of the week to see how NameCheap stacks up - this is what I found out:
+I set up 10 chats in the various time of the week to see how Namecheap stacks up - this is what I found out:

-NameCheap chat wait times are very small, rarely exceeding one minute.
+Namecheap chat wait times were very small, rarely exceeding one minute.
 However, there are serious wait times in the middle of the chat as you can see in the picture (click to expand).

 However, points can be added for the support having a decent human touch.
 All of the representatives spoke perfect English, had different personalities and I always felt that behind the screen there always was a human person, ready and willing to help me.
 It is just disappointing to see that those good intentions are not entirely backed up by knowledge.

-Host's speed during low upkeep
+- Host's speed during low upkeep

-Host's speed with a website created with a website builder
+- Host's speed with a website created with a website builder

-Server's overall uptime
+- Server's overall uptime

-Anti-theft security evaluation
+- Anti-theft security evaluation